DKFZ-ODCF/ACEseqWorkflow/documentation/source/installation.rst

 The standard way to install the workflow is the manual installation of all components.

-1. Download the COWorkflowBasePlugin zip-archive from `github-releases`_.
+1. Download the COWorkflowBasePlugin zip-archive from `Github-Releases`_.
 The version to download can be found in the `ACEseq buildinfo.txt <https://github.com/eilslabs/ACEseqWorkflow/blob/github/buildinfo.txt>`_.
-1. Download the ACEseq zip-archive from `github-releases`_.
+2. Download the ACEseq zip-archive from `Github-Releases`_.
 The archive already contains a Jar-archive with the compiled Java/Groovy code (JAR-file) for the given Roddy API version.
 No compilation of the plugin is therefore required.
-2. The file `ACEseq buildinfo.txt <https://github.com/eilslabs/ACEseqWorkflow/blob/github/buildinfo.txt>`_ in also shows you the Roddy API version that you need for the chosen ACEseq workflow version.
+3. The file `ACEseq buildinfo.txt <https://github.com/eilslabs/ACEseqWorkflow/blob/github/buildinfo.txt>`_ in also shows you the Roddy API version that you need for the chosen ACEseq workflow version.
-3. Install the required Roddy version.
+4. Install the required Roddy version.
 Please see the `Roddy repository <https://github.com/TheRoddyWMS/Roddy>`_ for installation instructions for Roddy.
-4. Install the software stack (see :ref:`install-software-stack` below) via Conda
+5. Install the software stack (see :ref:`install-software-stack` below) via Conda
-5. Install the reference files (see :ref:`install-reference-files` below) via the preparation script.
+6. Install the reference files (see :ref:`install-reference-files` below) via the preparation script.

 .. _install-software-stack: